Windows 10

 How to Check If a Path is File or Directory using Batch

-In this tutorial, we are going to see how to check if a path is a file or directory using batch.
-Batch file contains a series of DOS (Disk Operating System) instructions.
-It allows triggering the execution of commands found in this file.
+In this tutorial, we will learn how to check whether a given path in Windows is a file or a directory using a batch file.
+Batch files contain DOS (Disk Operating System) commands and automate execution of multiple instructions.

 @echo off